anima-libera/ipsys/README.md

   - Config, setting set, color theme, rules, rule generators, particle positions, all of that in different blocks.
   - Each rule should be independant from the others, and optional.
   - Understandable and modifiable by humans.
-  - One shoule be able to share such data with other users.
+  - One should be able to share such data with other users.
 - Make the build system usable with clang and on Windows.
 - View the "force" fields and motion fields.
 - Display the rules.